dark-voyage/westman/README.md

 > The bot page is still in beta phase so feel free to [open issues](https://github.com/chiseldevs/westman/issues/new) and give me some suggestions.
 ---

 > **Important Note:** Under the GPL-3.0 license, if you're running your own instance, you should add a link to the source [(this repository)](https://github.com/chiseldevs/westman) in your bot's bio or about page.
-If you're modifying this source and making your own bot, you should link to the source of your own version of the bot according to the MIT license.
+If you're modifying this source and making your own bot, you should link to the source of your own version of the bot according to the GPL-3.0 license.
 Check [LICENSE](LICENSE) for more info.

 <p align="center">Copyright &copy; 2020 <a href="https://chisel.uz" target="_blank">Chisel Devs</a></p>